 The RN has, however, had a lot of success in persuading people that they are no longer fascists.
 By significant sections of the right they are now seen as potential partners.
 In Perpignan, when it was clear that the fascist candidate was going to win, three members of the local slate of Macron’s party declared support for the RN.
 We will see more alliances between the RN and traditional right, and flagship racist policies will be the result.

-These new anti-racist networks are very different to the rather dusty, extremely moderate, semi-establishment anti-racist organizations of the past.
-They are slowly pushing the radical Left into improving its anti-racist activity, traditionally weak.
-There is a long way to go in France.
-Paris is covered with colonial statues, and there have been only small attempts to protest these, and Islamophobia is a traditional blind spot of the French Left (despite slow progress in recent years).
+These new antiracist networks are very different to the rather dusty, extremely moderate, semi-establishment antiracist organizations of the past, and they are slowly pushing the radical Left into improving its antiracist activity, traditionally weak.
+There is a long way to go in France – Paris is covered with colonial statues, and there have been only small attempts to protest these, and islamophobia is a traditional blind spot of the French Left (despite slow progress in recent years).

 Macron declared last week that no statues will be taken down, but this is hubris.
 There have already been changes in the names of schools named after Colbert, author of the notorious Black Code which was used to regulate slavery in France.
 The president also used his speech to squeal about the dangers of communitarianism and Black separatism.
-Meanwhile, government spokes-people frequently repeat 'police racism does not exist'', and last month a mural in a Paris suburb with the words “police violence” on it led to an official regional police demand to have these words removed.
+Meanwhile, government spokespeople frequently repeat that police racism does not exist, and last month a mural in a Paris suburb with the words “police violence” on it led to an official regional police demand to have these words removed.